The Split Quarter Square Triangle Quilt Block is a variation of the Quarter Square Triangle, which is also referred to as the Hour Glass quilt block.

 Use this block in making the Air Castle quilt block.

-Browse through more quilt tutorials on Create Whimsy.
+Browse through more quilt tutorials and free patterns on Create Whimsy.